edgargasperin/edgargasperin.github.io/README.md

 2021-2022 Black holes and gravitational waves.
 MSc & PhD course @ IST

 2020 & 2021 crash course on the use of xAct in Mathematica @ IST & @ IMB

+2024 short course on the use of xAct at Division of Gravitation and Mathematical Physics (DGFM) of the Mexican Physical Society (SMF) @ Online

 ## Grants